BibliothecaDAO/Frontinus-House-Docs/Proposal Framework/builder-proposal-framework.md

 # Frontinus House Builder Proposal
 A standard of how a Frontinus House Builder Proposal should be submitted.
 Please follow each Proposal to Frontinus house in a similar fashion.
 Amendments are required in sections highlighted boldly.
-Please submit your proposal as an issue within this [repository](https://github.com/Calcutatator/Frontinus-House-Docs/issues).
+Please submit your proposal as an issue within this [repository](https://github.com/Bibliothecadao/Frontinus-House-Docs/issues).

 ## ***NAME OF BUILDER/TEAM - NAME OF PROJECT***

 ### Introduction
 Name or social handle of proposer: **[Name]**

-Ethereum Mainnet Address: **[0x71c…] (To receive funds)**
+Starknet Mainnet Address: **[0x71c…] (To receive funds)**

-ENS name (optional): **[please set as primary ENS]**

 Twitter handle (optional): **[@Handle]**